nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 [^fn:21]: Darly Wakatara has a nice post about how his workflow has evolved  <https://daryl.wakatara.com/emacs-gtd-flow-evolved/>.
 I noted that his contact management workflow is similar to mine.
 Sometime it would be nice to figure out how this could be leveraged for address completion in `mu4e`.
 There is [org-contacts](https://orgmode.org/worg/org-contrib/org-contacts.html) but it's not clear to me if I can use it with a file per person strategy.
 [^fn:22]: `org-download` makes it easy to insert images into a document, it provides functions for taking and inserting screenshots, downloading images, renaming images as well as dragging and dropping images into your document. <https://github.com/abo-abo/org-download>
 [^fn:23]: Olivetti provides nice styling for writing. <https://github.com/rnkn/olivetti>
+[^fn:24]: org-sticky-heading displays in the header-line the Org heading for the node that’s at the top of the window.
+This way, if the heading for the text at the top of the window is beyond the top of the window, you don’t forget which heading the text belongs to.
+The display can be customized to show just the heading, the full outline path, or the full outline path in reverse. <https://github.com/alphapapa/org-sticky-header>
-[^fn:24]: ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.
+[^fn:25]: ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.
 It's _very_ fast and can even has some support for searching compressed files, multiline search. <https://github.com/BurntSushi/ripgrep>
-[^fn:25]: Deft takes inspiration from Notational Velocity.
+[^fn:26]: Deft takes inspiration from Notational Velocity.
 I still think it's a neat package and something I would recommend to new org-mode users. <https://notational.net/>
-[^fn:26]: notDeft it features a Xapian database for providing fast full text search for very large volumes of notes.
+[^fn:27]: notDeft it features a Xapian database for providing fast full text search for very large volumes of notes.
 I haven't tried it but I haven't found myself needing something more from ripgrep for full text search much. <https://github.com/hasu/notdeft>
-[^fn:27]: Lot's of good tips in the org-roam wiki user contributed tricks.
+[^fn:28]: Lot's of good tips in the org-roam wiki user contributed tricks.
 My favorite so far is for showing the node hierarchy. <https://github.com/org-roam/org-roam/wiki/User-contributed-Tricks#showing-node-hierarchy>
-[^fn:28]: I am super slow working towards this, so if you want to offer up some elisp for me to use I would be most grateful.
+[^fn:29]: I am super slow working towards this, so if you want to offer up some elisp for me to use I would be most grateful.